M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 ```bash
 pip install "library name"=="library version"
 ```
 **WITHOUT THE QUOTES OF COURSE**.
-Done, go to the Deploy folder and ensure that you have all the files that are there on your machine, and residing in that folder do:
+Ready, go to the Deploy folder and check if you have all the files that are there on your machine, and being in that folder do:

 ```bash
 streamlit run main.py